Forecast issued at 4:39 pm EST on Monday 31 August 2015.

 A complex slow-moving low pressure system lies over the southern Tasman Sea while a high pressure system south of Tasmania extends a ridge across New South Wales.
 During Wednesday another low and an associated trough will cross the state with another high moving south of the Bight and extending a ridge behind it.

 Large and powerful surf conditions in the afternoon and evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Sunny.
 Light winds.
 Overnight temperatures falling to between 1 and 7 with daytime temperatures reaching between 17 and 23.

 - Fire Danger

-Mostly sunny.
-Slight (20%) chance of a shower.
-Winds southeast to southwesterly 15 to 20 km/h tending northeast to southeasterly during the morning then becoming light during the evening.
-Overnight temperatures falling to between 13 and 19 with daytime temperatures reaching 27 to 33.
+Partly cloudy.
+Slight (20%) chance of a shower in the south, most likely in the morning and afternoon.
+Near zero chance of rain elsewhere.
+Winds southwesterly 15 to 25 km/h tending southerly during the morning then becoming light during the afternoon.
+Overnight temperatures falling to between 4 and 10 with daytime temperatures reaching between 15 and 21.

 The next routine forecast will be issued at 5:15 am EST Tuesday.